oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 with the current operator requirement that a network channel in a cluster have the same port across all servers in the cluster.

-Cross-domain transactions can be supported with the RJVM forwarding feature.

-##### What is RJVM forwarding?
+##### RJVM forwarding

 RJVM forwarding makes cross-domain transactions possible without requiring each server in a cluster to be individually addressable.

 It requires the use of a proxy, such as a load balancer or an [Ingress]({{< relref "/userguide/managing-domains/ingress/_index.md" >}}) that is configured to route messages to servers in the target WebLogic Server domain.